Izan-Sola/LilyVrchat/README.md

-trying to make bot auto accept invites, dont mind this for now
+If you want to use this yourself, check this: https://github.com/Izan-Sola/Lily/blob/main/HOW_TO_USE.md#vrchat-wip-guide